wg-osr/walkerga.github.io/class/mu_elf.md

 A Bow and 12 Arrows, a Piece of Jewelry Doubling as a [miniature spell book](https://goblinpunch.blogspot.com/2016/09/the-perfect-languages-of-elves.html), a Butterfly Pet.

 <ins>Starting Skills</ins><br>
-Archery, and your choice of Fairy Politics, Magical Gardenning or The-Time-Before-Humans.
+Archery, and your choice of Fairy Politics, Magical Gardening or The-Time-Before-Humans.

 <ins>Spell List</ins><br>
 Roll on this list when you level up: